-present the workflow of the "awp-odc-insitu" software, its implementation and key features in Section 4.
-In Section 5, we show some performance benchmarks.
-Finally, concluding remarks are given in section 6.
+The paper is organized as follows: In Section 2, we review some related work.
+We introduce the workflow of the "awp-odc-insitu" software, its implementation and key features in Section 3.
+In Section 4, we show some performance benchmarks.
+Finally, concluding remarks are given in section 5.